An Electrician’s Guide To Our Galaxy—Living On Universal Bandwidth

 Can we, the human race, be saved by the number 42?

-Though I often ponder the BIG questions of life and what lies within the furthest reaches of our Milky Way galaxy and even beyond, I am not in contact with superintelligent aliens, nor am I a galactic hitchhiker, so my journey must be of a philosophical, intellectual, and spiritual nature.
+Though I often ponder the BIG questions of life and what lies within the farthest reaches of our Milky Way galaxy and even beyond, I am not in contact with superintelligent aliens, nor am I a galactic hitchhiker, so my journey must be of a philosophical, intellectual, and spiritual nature.
 I once was an electrician, however, and my insight-powered personal supercomputer, through some “deep thought” of my own, found another answer.

 The answer to the greatest questions of life is